Christoph Ahlhaus: Personal life

 Ahlhaus was born on 28 August 1969 in Heidelberg, Baden-Württemberg, where he grew up.
-From 1988 to 1990 he completed an apprenticeship for banking, and from that same year went on to study law at the universities of Heidelberg, Munich, Berlin, and Speyer.
+From 1988 to 1990 he completed an apprenticeship for banking, and from that same year went on to study law at Heidelberg University, LMU Munich, the Free University of Berlin, and the German University of Administrative Sciences Speyer.
 In 1998 he did a clerkship, with a station at the German University of Administrative Sciences in Speyer.
-In 1999 he qualified as an attorney.
+In 1999, he qualified as an attorney.

 Since May 2006, he has been married to Simone Ahlhaus (née Götz).

 Ahlhaus was a member of the fraternity Turnerschaft Ghibellinia zu Heidelberg.

-In the summer of 2014 Ahlhaus moved with his family to Berlin.
-There he works as a lawyer in a law firm.
+In the summer of 2014, Ahlhaus moved with his family to Berlin.
+There, he works as a lawyer in a law firm.

 Politics in the CDU

 Christoph Ahlhaus, who represented the CDU from 1985, was Chairman of the municipality association of Heidelberg-Altstadt-Schlierbach and Deputy Chairman of the District Association of Heidelberg until 2001.

-From 2001 to 2006 he was regional secretary of the CDU in Hamburg.
-From March 2004 to March 2006 he was a member of the Parliament of the Free and Hanseatic City of Hamburg, as part of the legal and home affairs committees.
+From 2001 to 2006, he was the regional secretary of the CDU in Hamburg.
+From March 2004 to March 2006, he was a member of the Parliament of the Free and Hanseatic City of Hamburg, as part of the legal and home affairs committees.
 Until June 2012, he was the Chairman of the CDU in Hamburg-Nord.